 The Food and Drug Administration has mandated that all commercial food services use plastic cutting boards.
 The reason for this is that plastic cutting boards are non-porous and do not absorb bacteria like wooden cutting boards.
 On the FDA’s website there is a document that states: “Use plastic cutting boards.
 Do not use wood cutting boards.
 It is easier for germs to hide in wood.”
 Knowing this fact, why buy anything else for your kitchen?

-Glass cutting boards are also an option available along with metal cutting boards.
+Glass cutting boards are also an option, as are metal cutting boards.
 These two choices can come in an array of designs and styles which may be appealing to a customer.
-The downside to these cutting boards is they cause damage to your knives.
-The glass and metal causes the knife to chip.
+The downside to these cutting boards is that they cause damage to your knives.
+The glass and metal surfaces cause the knife to chip.

 Many people buy multiple plastic cutting boards, a meat cutting board and vegetable cutting board, to avoid cross-contamination which can lead to foodborne illnesses.
 This is easy to do because plastic cutting boards are relatively inexpensive.

 At Rada Cutlery we offer a flexible cutting board for less than $3.
 This board is flexible enough to bend into a funnel for easy transfer while cooking but strong enough to uphold chopping and slicing.
 In the Fall, Rada Cutlery will be introducing a new, smaller cutting board.
 This plastic cutting board will be 10 by 7 inches and come in a three pack.

 Plastic cutting boards are also very easy to sanitize and clean.
 Here are some steps to help you care for your cutting board: